 Princess Henckel Von Donnersmarck’s tiara, circa 1900.

-Tiara and necklace from the wedding basket of the Dukes of Montellano
+Tiara and necklace from the Dukes of Montellano wedding basket.

 A repository of history and memory, a tiara conveys the identity of grand families.
 Passed down from generation to generation, it was sometimes given a contemporary reimagining, reworked according to the fashions and styles of the time, or even broken apart to be shared out.
 This exceptional gem was also often designed to be adapted into multiple forms for various occasions, capable of becoming a necklace, bracelet or several brooches, a transformative art in which Chaumet’s virtuosity truly shine.